-Lostwithiel is on the mainline rail route through Cornwall from Paddington to Penzance, and is the junction for the minerals railway line to Fowey, still very much in use for the export of china clay.
+116. Lostwithiel is on the mainline rail route through Cornwall from Paddington to Penzance, and is the junction for the minerals railway line to Fowey, still very much in use for the export of china clay.
 The frequency and spread of stopping trains is limited.
-Proposals of the Peninsula Strategic Rail Partnership are hoped to improve the main line service, especially for long distance travel.
+There are realistic hopes that the pressure from Cornwall Council, Lostwithiel Town Council, and the Lostwithiel Town Forum has resulted in improvements to the main line service, especially for long distance travel.
 Together with Network Rail's planned modernisation of signalling and other line improvements, it is intended to introduce a half-hourly service in each direction through Cornwall.
 Discussions with Cornwall Council are aimed at ensuring that at least a half of these trains stop at Lostwithiel.

-Lostwithiel Railway Station is unmanned and facilities are limited.
+117. Lostwithiel Railway Station is unmanned and facilities are limited.
 A level crossing at the station divides the town and makes access to the platforms difficult.
 An increase in the number of non-stopping trains would exacerbate this problem and cause great disruption.
 An hourly service could mean that level crossing gates are closed for 16-20 minutes in each hour, though Network Rail hopes that improved signalling may slightly reduce the closure time from this anticipated level.

-It was clear from the consultations and from a Cornwall Council telephone survey of local residents that there is a strong demand for improved rail transport with more trains stopping at Lostwithiel.
+118. It was clear from the consultations and from a Cornwall Council telephone survey of local residents, undertaken on our behalf, that there is a strong demand for improved rail transport with more trains stopping at Lostwithiel (Annex: T5).
 There was particular demand for late-returning trains from Plymouth and Truro that would make it possible for people to visit theatres and cinemas: it is currently not possible to return by train after evening performances have finished.
 It was apparent that many Lostwithiel residents regularly travel to Par or Bodmin Parkway by car, at all times of day and night, in order to catch trains to all destinations and that ticket sales figures for Lostwithiel are therefore inaccurate as indicators of actual demand for stopping services.
 Many residents sought to see the building of a footbridge to replace that removed by Network Rail some years ago.

-The Town Council and the Town Forum have been engaging with Cornwall Council and Great Western Railway over the rail timetable.
-Cornwall Council is pressing for the introduction of an hourly service stopping at Lostwithiel (Monday to Saturday) in both directions on the main line.
+119. The Town Council and the Town Forum have been engaging with Cornwall Council and Great Western Railway over the rail timetable.
+Cornwall Council is pressing for the introduction of an at least hourly service stopping at Lostwithiel (Monday to Saturday) in both directions on the main line.
 This is dependent upon signalling improvements being completed.
 The service will be operated by local-service trains with increased passenger and luggage capacity.
 Discussions aimed at including a stop for the London sleeper at Lostwithiel and for a later evening service from Truro have been unsuccessful, but it is hoped that these can be introduced in the future.
 Improvement of station facilities is an important issue and is an ongoing matter of discussion, with support given by Cornwall Council